 This band provides examples of:

-- Drone Of Dread: "Modern Ruin Part II", a Hidden Track on Modern Ruin.
+- Drone of Dread: "Modern Ruin Part II", a Hidden Track on Modern Ruin.
 Another dark ambient piece of theirs is "Cryotank Expansion" from Dreams of a Cryotank.
-Very Silent Hill-ish.
+Both of those are very Silent Hill-esque.
+"I Walk Slow" has a noise drone section reminiscent of Sunn O))).

-- Epic Rocking / Leave the Camera Running: "Subterfugue for 3 Absynths" is a 42-minute song consisting of a slowly changing noise loop.
+- Epic Rocking: "Subterfugue for 3 Absynths" is a 42-minute song consisting of polyrhythmic noise loops.
 The aforementioned "Cryotank Expansion" is 26 minutes.
 "Flux" from Sequencer, in addition to being a total of nearly 12 minutes long, ends with three minutes of the atonal background sounds heard throughout the song proper.
+Taken Up to Eleven with the 75-minute "Jag ar Fullstandigt Tung" from the Limited Edition of Leaving Babylon.

 - Name's the Same: The Norwegian metal group The Kovenant originally went by the name Covenant as well!
 Until they were sued by this band, anyway.